 - Apply a hydrating serum to damp skin.
 Since water binds to water, hydrating ingredients like hyaluronic acid work best on lightly towel-dried or freshly misted skin.

 - Don’t forget to lock in moisture.
 Use a moisturizer containing occlusive ingredients, such as oils and butters, to prevent TEWL and seal the (hydrating) deal.

 Once you recognize the differences between dry vs. dehydrated skin, you’ll be better equipped to remedy your specific concern.

-Better yet, if your skin is dehydrated like mine was, there’s some good news: You can notice improvements pretty much instantly if you follow the skin hydration tips above.
+If your skin is dehydrated like mine was, here’s some good news: You can notice improvements almost instantly if you follow the skin hydration tips above.

-“Dehydrated skin is simple to treat,” Cielo notes.
+“Dehydrated skin is simple to treat,” Ruiz notes.
 “Even after the first run-through of a revamped, hydrating skincare routine, you can notice visible results; the skin will look plump with a glow.”